jmonlong/Hippocamplus/index.md

 This is where I put all the useful information I keep on forgetting.
 It's my second memory, better than my hippocampus, my [hippocamPLUS](public/chandler-lol.gif)...

-So here are some notes on
+So here are structured notes on

 + [Emacs](emacs)
 + [LaTeX](latex)